ugate/releasebot/README.md

 before_script:
 - echo -e "Host *\n\tStrictHostKeyChecking no\n" >> ~/.ssh/config
 ```

+### Distribution
+By default, a `HISTORY.md` file will be created that will contain a list of commit messages since the last release (the same info that is used as the release description).
+An `AUTHORS.md` will also be generated that will contain a list of authors since the last release, prefixed with the number of contributed commits.
+Both of these files along with the contents of the `distDir` (<a href="#default-task-specific-options">filterable</a>) will be published to the `distBranch` (when defined) and used as the contents of the compressed archive assets (zip and tar).
+An optional `[skip CHANGELOG]` can be appended to any commit message to indicate that the commit message should not be included in `HISTORY.md` as well as the release description.
+Alternatively, a custom regular expression can be used in the `chgLogSkipRegExp` option.

 ### Skips Indicators
 Skip indicators are used within commit messages to notify underlying systems that a particular operation should not be performed for a particular commit.
 An example of which is the [skip option for travis-ci](http://docs.travis-ci.com/user/how-to-skip-a-build/).
 By default, releasebot adds a flag to `releaseSkipTasks` in order to skip additional continuous integration builds when internal releasebot commits are performed (i.e. bumping package versions, etc.).
 The semantics follow commonly recognized patterns used by various tools (i.e. `[skip ci]`).
 When the releasebot task is registered it automatically captures all the skip operations/tasks that exist within the current commit message and exposes them via `skipTasks`.
 This can also be useful within grunt in order to establish conditional task execution based upon the current commit message: